katieburak/diversedata.github.io/README.md

 # Developer Notes

+## How to Activate the Environment

+Go [here](https://github.com/diverse-data-hub/diverse-data-hub.github.io/blob/main/website_files/instructions/how_to_activate_environment.md) for instructions on how to activate the `renv` environment.
+This is required for other processes such as rendering the website and running independent analysis in a reproducible way.

 ## How to Render Website

 Go [here](https://github.com/diverse-data-hub/diverse-data-hub.github.io/blob/main/website_files/instructions/how_to_render_website.md) for instructions on how to render website using the provided `renv` environment.